Medium Difficult Bible Quiz about Bible Characters.

 -

-Who were the Bible people who were passengers on the massive ship called the Ark?
+Who were the Bible people who survived the great flood on the massive ship called the Ark?

 a.
 Adam, Eve, Cain, and Seth were survivors.